D3ezy/FTP_Client/README.md

 STOR    PASV    LIST
 QUIT    EPSV

 The main method instantiates a new connection and a scanner object to take input from the command line and act on the client based on the command given.
 Selecting "HELP" will print out a menu of available commands that you can use.
-Both objects use the java.util.Logger library that outputs all commands sent and received to the indicated log file as an input parameter.
+Both objects use a Logger object that outputs all commands sent and received to the indicated log file as an input parameter.

 Client.java